theelderbeever/satchel/README.md

 # Satchel

-That thing or tool that you can't remember what its called but you know you need it.
-This package is a compendium of pure python functions that don't exist in the std lib but maybe they should?
+Satchel is a compendium of pure python functions to carry with you and get things done.

 ## Installation

 ```
-pip install satchel
+pip install PySatchel
 ```

 ## Usage